Engagements - AI product build for founders: one senior engineer, one outcome, weekly shipped increments

 - A RAG pipeline behind a clean API — chunking, embeddings, a vector store, retrieval with reranking, and citations back to the source.

-- Usage metering wired to Stripe so you can meter tokens, enforce plan limits, and bill for what people actually consume.
+- AI usage billing wired to Stripe so you can meter tokens, enforce plan limits, and charge for what people actually consume.

 - An LLM gateway with fallback routing and caching, so one provider's outage doesn't take your product down.